CSBioAzim/CSBioAzim.github.io/_pages/about.md

   - /about.html
 ---

-I am a Bioinformatican by eduction.
-I develop systems biology models and machine learning algorithms to analyse the complexities of biological systems at the single-cell level.
-Currently, I am developing models to enhance the functional interpretation of single cell RNA-seq (scRNA-seq) data by integrating genetics and single cell ATAC-Seq (scATAC-seq) data in the context of different human brain disorders.
+I am a bioinformatician by eduction.
+I develop systems biology models and machine learning algorithms to analyze the complexities of biological systems at the single-cell level.
+Currently, I am developing models to enhance the functional interpretation of single cell RNA-seq (scRNA-seq) data by integrating genetics and single cell ATAC-seq (scATAC-seq) data in the context of different human brain disorders.